 This is the beginning of my two week adventure in France and Greece.

 We touched down in Paris as the sun was setting, so by the time we collected our luggage and found the waiting area for les navettes to our nearby hotel, it was already dark outside, and surprisingly very chilly.
 I was thankful for my one oversized knit sweater I had brought with me, and the boots and leggings I had worn on the plane.
 (Who knew Paris could be so cold in the summer?!)
 It turns out the next three days would continue to be chilly and rainy- something my friend I met up with Paris was saying was crazy since it had been warm and sunny up until the day I arrived.
 Great.
 Anyway, those three days were a grand adventure despite all the rain.

-I learned that Paris is best seen through a combination of train and foot; the “Health” App on my iPhone informing me that I was averaging a walk of eleven miles a day.
-Needless to say, I had zero guilt consuming all the myriad of intricate pastries, baguette sandwiches, and wine that I did.
+I learned that Paris is best seen through a combination of train and foot.
+(The “Health” App on my iPhone showed that I was averaging a walk of eleven miles a day!)
+Needless to say, I had zero guilt consuming the amount of pastries, cheese, baguettes, and wine that I did.

 Things to Do in Paris:

 This is way worth the 11 or so Euros to climb up to the top because of the incredible 360 view of the city.
 In my opinion, this is the best place to view the Eiffel Tower.

 There is so so much to see, and it’s a beautiful (but crowded) stroll with the Arc de Triumph standing proudly in the distance.